NMR evidence for an antisite-induced magnetic moment on Bi in a topological insulator heterostructure MnBi$_2$Te$_4$/(Bi$_2$Te$_3$)$_n$: Conclusions

-To conclude: our NMR study performed on the self-organized single crystal MnBi$_2$Te$_4$/(Bi$_2$Te$_3$)$_n$ heterostructure as a function of the out-of-plane magnetic field up to 6 T demonstrates a pivotal role of the Mn$_{Bi}$ antisites in modifying the magnetic interactions of this system.
-On one hand we confirm their AFM coupling to the main Mn layers at zero field, in agreement with previous theoretical and experimental reports \cite{Sahoo24,Lai21}.
-And more importantly, we demonstrate for the first time that they introduce a new magnetic moment to this system by polarizing the orbitals of bismuth.
-This moment is shown to be antiparallel to the moment of Mn antisites and thus parallel to the magnetic moment of the main Mn layers and as an additional ferromagnetic component of the system may be an important consideration in engineering the QAH devices.
+NMR experiments and magnetization measurements performed in this study demonstrate that the complex MnBi$_2$Te$_4$/(Bi$_2$Te$_3$)$_n$ heterostructure obtained via self-organized growth from the melt contains a significant amount of pure MBT environments.
+A SFT from an A-type AFM configuration to a CAFM state takes place in the external magnetic field applied along the \textit{c} axis in the field range $3-3.5$ T. The canting angle $\theta$ decreases as a function of the external field strength and was estimated at $53^{\circ}$ at 4 T and $28^{\circ}$ at 6 T. The extrapolation to $\theta=0$ gives the field value corresponding to a full alignment of around 8.5 T, in agreement with the reported high field magnetization measurements \cite{Lai21}.
+Besides, our $^{55}$Mn NMR study shows a significant role of the $Mn_{Bi}$ antisites in modifying the magnetic interactions of this system.
+On one hand we confirm their AFM--coupling to the main Mn layers at zero field, in agreement with previous theoretical and experimental reports \cite{Sahoo24,Lai21}.
+And more importantly, we demonstrate for the first time that they introduce a new magnetic moment to this system by providing a spin polarization of the 6s orbitals of bismuth.
+This moment is shown to be antiparallel to the moment of Mn antisites and thus parallel to the magnetic moment of the main Mn layers and as an additional FM component of the system may be an important consideration in engineering the QAHE devices.